Compagnie Générale Transatlantique: Under the presidency of John Dal Piaz (1920–1928)

 Following the war, the company's priority was to rebuild its fleet.
-As war reparation, it acquired a few minor ships (three small liners and three freighters) which never really brought in any profit.
+It acquired a few ships (three small liners and three freighters) as a result of war reparations, but they never brought in any profit.
 The building of SS Paris was finished in 1921 to provide the company with a new flagship.
 Several ships were built between 1921 and 1924, including SS Cuba, bound for Central America, and SS De Grasse.
-A good number of freighters were also built in this decade, bringing the number of ships in the fleet to a hundred at the end of the 1920s.
+A substantial number of freighters were also built in this decade, bringing the number of ships in the fleet to a hundred at the end of the 1920s.
 After the war, the flagships of the company, in particular Paris, benefited from an influx of migrants from Central Europe, while winning the loyalty of a wealthy clientele.

 In 1927, Île de France was completed and put into service.
 It was a liner slightly larger than Paris, but more up to date.
 The first class occupied a greater place on the ship, while the class reserved for immigrants was drastically reduced in size.
 The particularly luxurious liner attracted the public, who nicknamed it "Rue de la Paix de l'Atlantique."
 John Dal Piaz also provided the North African route with liners like SS Lamoricière.
-In order to diversify the company's activity, Dal Piaz created in 1925 the Société des Voyages et Hôtels Nord Africains in order to offer tourist motor car circuits to customers.
+In order to diversify the company's activity, Dal Piaz created the Société des Voyages et Hôtels Nord Africains in 1925 in order to offer tourist motor car circuits to customers.
 The system reached its peak in the late 1920s.

-While the company was experiencing a success and massively increased its clientele, taking advantage in particular of the Prohibition in the United States which pushed American passengers to travel on French liners in order to consume alcoholic beverages, John Dal Piaz died in June 1928 after a short illness.
+The company experienced a success and massively increased its clientele by taking advantage of the Prohibition in the United States, which pushed American passengers to travel on French liners in order to consume alcoholic beverages.
+In June 1928, John Dal Piaz died after a short illness.
 The company selected the industrialist André Homberg to succeed him.